JimmySkinnari/webshopMERN/README.md

 # Webshop MERN

 Trying out the MERN stack
-Learning Mongoose, react hooks & context api
+using react hooks & context api

 ## Packages used: